DO I NEED TO HAVE AN INJURY TO PERFORM MEDICAL MASSAGE THERAPY?

 DO I NEED TO SEE MY DOCTOR BEFORE STARTING THERAPY?

 No. You are allowed to see a medical massage practitioner without a referral from a doctor.
-Many times this saves time and money, and helps you feel better faster.
+Many times this saves time and money and helps you feel better faster.
 We will recommend you see a physician at times as needed, and can often assist you in getting an appointment fast with a physician within our network.
 We know all the best doctors in the area and can often get you in to see them much faster than you can on your own.

 DO YOU ACCEPT MY INSURANCE?

-We are an out of network provider, meaning we do not directly accept insurance.
-However, if you have a health savings account (HSA card) you can call your insurance company and ask them “what are my out of network benefits for manual therapy, massage therapy and personal fitness?”
+We are an out-of-network provider, meaning we do not directly accept insurance.
+However, if you have a health savings account (HSA card) you can call your insurance company and ask them “what are my out-of-network benefits for manual therapy, massage therapy, and personal fitness?”
 It’s usually a quick call to the number on the back of your card.
 Many times they may reimburse you for all or some of your therapy services, especially if you have a PPO (instead of an HMO).
 We’ll give you all the information you need to get reimbursed.
 The traditional insurance model does not allow us to treat the way we feel is best for you or spend the time with you that you deserve.

 This allows us to spend more quality 1-on-1 time with clients and will help you feel better faster.
 While most PT and Chiropractic clinics see you 3x a week with many other patients at the same time, we usually see you 1-2x a week.
-You tend to need less visits, and in the long run may end up spending less with us than a traditional rehabilitation practice when you consider your deductible, co-pay, and extra visits needed.
+You tend to need fewer visits, and in the long run may end up spending less with us than a traditional rehabilitation practice when you consider your deductible, co-pay, and extra visits needed.